(Primarily addressing potential needs for small boats under 26 ft in length)

 Another option, could be to electrically connect the upper mast to the forestay and then connect the lower end of the forestay to a grounding plate.
 This might ultimately sacrifice the strength of the upper part of the mast but at least the main part below the hounds would have some protection.
 Also, instead of using a copper wire, a small copper tube might be even more effective as it provides more surface and should stay cooler—and there are new but complex theories that indicate material surface area is as important as cross sectional area.

 Anyway, I hope these thoughts and suggestions will help, and at least give some ideas to work on for your own solution.
-Keep in mind, I am not an expert on this and these suggestions are really for small boats under say 26 ft, but the ideas offered are based on my own experience, from what I have both seen and heard.
-Larger sailboats will need either two or more discharge plates and possible more protective grounding loops to fend off flashes from rigging at the stern—such as from backstays, runners and metal arch structures, so better to contact specialists for this.
+Keep in mind, I am hardly an expert on this and these suggestions are really for small boats under say 26 ft, but the ideas offered are based on my own experience and from what I have researched and both seen and heard.
+Larger sailboats will need either two or more discharge plates and possibly more protective grounding loops to fend off flashes from rigging at the stern—such as from backstays, runners and metal arch structures, so better to contact specialists for this.

 The classic inexpensive solution for many cruising sailboats, is to mechanically clip on a length of chain reaching from the water to each chainplate—but of course, the rigging must then be all metal from the mast to the chainplate—no synthetics here.
 They also need to be installed immediately you hear thunder in the distance, as this could otherwise be a dangerous operation.
 An arrangement that permits attachment with one gloved hand could be preferable—with the other one by your side not touching anything, just to lower the risk from an unlucky strike.